-In 1912 he took his first trip to Gloucester, Mass., which broke the spell.
+In 1912 he took his first trip to Gloucester, Mass., which broke that spell.

 Leaving his train at the Gloucester station, he could walk to his lodgings downtown.
 He wandered around the city sketching and painting.
 The trolley allowed him to explore any neighborhood he wished.
 Today, visitors can see the same steps, sidewalks, houses and rocks he painted a century ago.
 (To take a self-guided Hopper tour of Hopper’s Gloucester, click here.)

 He spent the summers of 1914 and 1915 in Ogunquit, Maine, and returned to the coast again and again.

 In 1916-1919 he went to Monhegan Island in Maine.
 There he carted around wood panels, usually 12” by 16,” and painted the rocky cliffs with thick, loose strokes.